glangmead/writing/frege_russell/freges_values_final_paper.md

 >
 > "Neural networks are able to develop an artificial style of intuition," Szegedy said.

-Timothy Gowers says computers will literall replace mathematicians (without saying whether he thinks this is good):
+We will come back to Szegedy and the idea of computers generating theorems shortly.
+Timothy Gowers says computers will literally replace mathematicians (without saying whether he thinks this is good):

 > mathematicians will enjoy a kind of golden age, "when mathematicians do all the fun parts and computers do all the boring parts.
 But I think it will last a very short time."

 Michael Harris has some pushback on this: "Even if computers understand, they don’t understand in a human way."

+Szegedy's confusion can be traced to a misreading of Frege.
+Here is Szegedy's definition of mathematics:

+> Mathematics is the discipline of pure reasoning.
+Mathematical reasoning is not about mathematics per se, it is about reasoning in general.

+This is taken from Szegedy's 2020 article[^szegedy] as cited by Harris[^harris], who grapples in public with this particular use of AI.

+Clearly there is a group of

 Suppose you are a mathematician who finishes reading this article and feels a sense of disgust and dread, as I did.
 Where is it coming from?
 I would offer a final consultation with Frege to get to the bottom of it.
 Frege wanted to derive arithmetic from logic in order to give it the firmest epistemological status of all: _analytic truth_.
 Facts that do not require checking any data at all, but simply emerge from the logical bedrock.
 Frege compares it in the _Begriffsschrift_ to condensation of moisture from the air into visible droplets.
 It's not very likely that Frege succeeded in this project, since he had to introduce functions and sets and other ideas in order to eventually state what the natural numbers are.
 Analytic truths may be entirely too trivial to generate anything of interest to a person, or a mathematician for that matter.